patrocinio/cloud-private-bootcamp/Labs_development/Lab-OpenLDAP_DJM.md

 *Note: This is not intented to be a production LDAP server, it is only being used as an example for integrating ICP with an LDAP server, and testing RBAC concepts.*

-> **If you would like to build your own OpenLDAP Docker image that is based on this image, you can find the source code here**: https://github.com/jdiggity22/openldap
+> **If you want to build your own OpenLDAP Docker image that is based on this image, you can find the source code here**: https://github.com/jdiggity22/openldap

 ### Deploying and Testing OpenLDAP <a name="deploytest"></a>